-Family Engagement and Support - Family engagement events are in process of implementation.
-A Provider Showcase/open house is scheduled to occur at the end of March (2024) to host parents/guardians and supportive adults.
+Family Engagement and Support - Family engagement events are in process of implementation (baby bonding visits and approved special family visits outside of the regular visitation schedule, Provider Showcase/open house scheduled to occur at the end of March (2024) to host parents/guardians and supportive adults, etc.).

 Describe how the County plans to apply grant funds to address reentry, including planning and linkages to support employment, housing, and continuing education for the target population.
 Describe any progress on this element since May 1, 2023, at the end of your response: (Welf. & Inst.
-Code $\S1995(d)(3)(D)$ and (d)(8))
+Code §1995(d)(3)(D) and (d)(8))